Prit04/RHUL-Final-Year-Project/diary.md

 ### 13/10/2024

-The Godot IDE is setup, linked with the gitlab, a master branch has been created for the inital work to begin.
+The Godot IDE is setup, linked with the gitlab, a master branch has been created for the inital work to begin, this is the first objective met that was proposed in the timeline.
 I wil start,a s stated in the project plan, with the games menu screens.
 I have created the buttons with a control node, and have attched a script to allow for fucntionality of these menu buttons, this is not finished yet.

 ### 14/10/2024

 I have created placeholder menu screens such as the main menu, game screen, and the options menu.
-I have partially scripted the menu buttons to be connected to each screen when they are pressed.
+I have partially scripted the menu buttons to be connected to each screen when they are pressed, this is another objective completed from the plan from week 4-5.
 <br /> <br />I am facing an error while getting the buttons to correspond to their appropriate screen, the change_Screen functions.
 <br /> <br />I have relalised the documentation i was using was for Godot v3 and not v4 which is the version i am using. in v3 they used just change_scene, whereas in v4 they chnaged it to change_scene_to_file("..."), which now works. i will now refer to using the v4 documentation, opposed to the v3 which i wrongly opened.
 The buttons for the main menu screen now have functionality and take the me to the correct screen.
 I will now begin on creating a back button for the menus and visually sort them out.
 <br /> <br />I have centred the main menu buttons and gave them lables.